-However, many of these very farmers are among these countries’ and the world’s poorest people.
+However, many of these very farmers count among the poorest in their countries and the whole world.
 Therefore, improving their agricultural productivity and business capacity has become a major priority to achieve sustained growth and food security across the continent.
-Promoting rural agri-based micro and small-scale enterprises’ (MSMEs) capabilities to access and compete successfully in different markets is part of the endeavours.
-Today it is the focus of numerous GIZ projects.
+Promoting rural agri-based micro and small-scale enterprises’ capabilities to access and compete successfully in different markets is part of the endeavours.
+This is the focus of numerous GIZ projects today.

-The working group Agribusiness and Inclusive Value Chain Development addresses the objective of promoting market-oriented agricultural development through the creation of viable agribusiness ventures that are embedded into inclusive and sustainable value chains.
-The working group has been re-formed emerging from the former working group Agribusiness and Food Security, which has been split into this working group and a working group on Food & Nutrition Security and Resilience.
+The working group Agribusiness and Inclusive Value Chain Development addresses the objective of promoting market-oriented agricultural development through the creation of viable agribusiness ventures that are embedded in inclusive and sustainable value chains.
+The working group emerged from the former working group Agribusiness and Food Security, which has been split into the Agribusiness and Inclusive Value Chain Development working group and the working group on Food & Nutrition Security and Resilience.